Agapitus of Palestrina: Veneration

 Agapitus is mentioned in the ancient martyrologies, including the Martyrologium Hieronymianum of Jerome, the Fulda Martyrology.
 Based on doubts regarding the details of his martyrdom, some of which were related in earlier editions of the Roman Martyrology, editions from the end of the 20th century onward give only: "In Palestrina, Lazio, Saint Agapitus, martyr."
 Around the 5th century, Pope Felix III built a basilica in his honour on the supposed site of his martyrdom.
 His relics were kept in the basilica, and a cemetery grew around it.
 At some uncertain date, his relics were transferred to the present cathedral of Palestrina.
-Some of them were transferred to Besançon.
+Some of them were transferred to Besançon. and other places in Europe.

-Agapitus is honoured in the Tridentine Calendar by a commemoration added to the Mass and canonical hours in the liturgy of the day within the Octave of the Assumption.
+Agapitus is honoured in the Tridentine calendar by a commemoration added to the Mass and canonical hours in the liturgy of the day within the Octave of the Assumption.
 Pope Pius XII abolished all octaves apart from those of Christmas, Easter, and Pentecost, including that of the Assumption.
 Accordingly, in the General Roman Calendar of 1960 the celebration of Saint Agapitus appears as a commemoration in the ordinary weekday Mass.